 Proximate components

-The water activity of freeze dried pea pod powder was showed low water activity (0.42) due to high removal of moisture content as a result of sublimation.
+The water activity of FD pea pod powder showed low water activity (0.42) due to the high removal of moisture content as a result of sublimation.
 The moisture content of the pea pod drastically decreased as a result of all the drying techniques.
-The highest moisture of 8.95 % was found in sun drying sample followed by solar drying represent 8.12% (Table 1).
-This could be as a result of sun drying's variable temperature and relative humidity as opposed to tray drying, which uses a constant temperature to effectively remove moisture (9).
-The lower moisture content was found in freeze drying because, in contrast to conventional drying techniques, the sublimation of frozen moisture to direct vapours causes a larger loss of water which is in agreement with findings of (10).
+The highest moisture of 8.95 % was found in the SD sample, followed by SolD, representing 8.12% (Table 1).
+This could be a result of SD's variable temperature and relative humidity as opposed to TD, which uses a constant temperature to effectively remove moisture (9).
+The lower moisture content was found in freeze drying because, in contrast to conventional drying techniques, the sublimation of frozen moisture to direct vapours causes a larger loss of water, which agrees with the findings of (10).
 The crude protein concentration of pea pod powder was significantly impacted by the various drying methods.
-The freeze dried (FD) pea pod powder had higher crude protein content (15.02%) followed by tray drying(14.79%) while the lesser crude protein content is presented in sun and solar drying 12.44 and 13.04%, respectively (Table 1).
-Similar to our findings, (11) discovered that sea cucumbers dried by freeze dried had the highest protein content.
-This is because the low temperatures that freeze dried uses for drying which helps maintain the protein content.
+The (FD) PPP had higher crude protein content (15.02%) followed by TD (14.79%), while the lesser crude protein content is presented in SD and SolD 12.44 and 13.04%, respectively (Table 1).
+Similar to our findings, (11) discovered that freeze-dried sea cucumbers had the highest protein content due to the low temperatures that freeze dying method uses helps to maintain the protein content.

-Pea pods have a naturally low lipid content, which contributes to the low-fat level of pea pod powder.
-Pea pods have a comparatively modest amount of lipid, with linoleic acid being the main fatty acid.
+Pea pods have a naturally low lipid content, which contributes to the low-fat level of PPP.
+Pea pods have a comparatively modest amount of lipids, with linoleic acid being the main fatty acid.
 Nonetheless, in comparison to other components, the total fat content is still quite low.
-The low-fat level of pea pod powder due to its composition makes it appropriate for uses -where a lower fat intake is preferred (12).
-The data showed in Table 1 reported the effect of different drying methods on crude fat content of pea pods.
-In comparison to other drying techniques, the freeze drying process preserved a larger level of crude fat content (1.90%) due to shorter drying times and reduced exposure to damaging conditions, better preserving the lipids and yielding a higher fat content in the final powder., which is consistent with findings by (13) that showed freeze-dried edible botanicals retain more crude fat than those that are sun- or oven-dried.
+The low-fat level of PPP is due to its composition makes it appropriate for uses -where a lower fat intake is preferred (12).
+The data shown in Table 1 reported the effect of different drying methods on the crude fat content of pea pods.
+In comparison to other drying techniques, the freeze-drying process preserved a larger level of crude fat content (1.90%) due to shorter drying times and reduced exposure to damaging conditions, better preserving the lipids and yielding a higher fat content in the final powder, which is consistent with findings by (13) that showed freeze-dried edible botanicals retain more crude fat than those that are sun- or oven-dried.